huggingface/transformers/examples/flax/language-modeling/README.md

 ### Train model

-Next we can run the example script to pre-train the model.
+Next we can run the example script to pretrain the model:
-Using the following hyper-parameters, training should converge at a loss of *ca.* XXX and accuracy of *ca.* XXX after XXX epochs on a single TPUv3-8 pod.
-This should take less than 17 hours.

 ```bash
 ./run_mlm_flax.py \